Virginia governor's race could show the way for Republican congressional campaigns

 "Spending a lot of your time trying to cultivate the middle might be wise because it might be that the Trump electorate is going to be fired up no matter what," said Kyle Kondik, an analyst at the University of Virginia's Center for Politics.

-The center has considered the race competitive since it published its closely-followed election handicaps for gubernatorial contests in March.

-The race is important enough for Democrats that Biden and former President Barack Obama visited the state to campaign for McAuliffe, 64, in its final weeks.
-Virginia has elected just one Republican governor in the last two decades and Democrats currently also control both houses of the state legislature.
+The contest s important enough for Democrats that Biden and former President Barack Obama visited the state to campaign for McAuliffe, 64, in its final weeks.
+Virginia has elected just one Republican governor in the past two decades and Democrats currently also control both houses of the state legislature.

 If McAuliffe wins, he would retake the seat he held from 2014 through 2018.
 The state's laws forbid governors from serving consecutive terms.